da-x/hakyll-site/provider/posts/backprop-with-tensorflow.md

 When I first read about neural network in Michael Nielsen's [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/), I was excited to find a good source that explains the material along with actual code.
 However there was a rather steep jump in the part that describes the basic math and the part that goes about implementing it, and it was especially apparant in the  `numpy`-based code that implements backward propagation.

 So, in order to explain it better to myself, and learn about [TensorFlow](https://www.tensorflow.org/) in the process, I took it upon myself to implement the first network in the book using TensorFlow by two means.
-First, manually defining the back propagation step, and the second - letting TensorFlow do the hard work.
+First, _manually_ defining the back propagation step, and the second - letting TensorFlow do the hard work using [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).

 # Setup